 I would like to begin with one thing:

-I'm not sharing this post for pity, for sympathy, for any of the above.
+I'm not sharing this post for pity, for sympathy, for anything in between.
 I don't like those things.
-I'm sharing this, my story, in hope that anyone will read this and find strength in it.
+I'm sharing this, my story, in hope that someone will read this and find strength in it.
 Find the will to reach out and get the help they need.

 My story begins a long time ago.
 I've been in and out of war with my mental health, but I'm going to talk about my first year of university.
-I moved across the country when I was 17 to attend the University of British Columbia, leaving my friends, family and boyfriend (of the time) on the east coast.
-And it was hell on earth.
+I moved across the country when I was 17 to attend the University of British Columbia, leaving my friends, family and boyfriend (at the time) in Ontario.
+And it did not go well.

-I was consumed with the people I left behind, regretting my decision day in and day out.
-All this resentment made me inhospitable and a nightmare to make friends with.
-So now I'm out west, by myself, with no friends.
+I was consumed with the thought of the people I left behind, regretting my decision day in and day out.
+All this resentment made me hostile which made making friends difficult.
+I was across the country, by myself, with no friends.
 No one to check in on me if I didn't leave my dorm room, no one to ask me if I was okay, no one to check if I was eating.
 So I simply fell apart.

 By the middle of my first term of first year I couldn't attend classes, if I did I had to sit in a single spot in the lecture hall and should that seat be taken I had to go home to my dorm because I could feel the panic setting in.
-Should a class be cancelled or an plan changed I was so anxious, I wasn't able to do anything for the rest of the day.
+Should a class be cancelled or an plan changed, I would be anxious, and not able to do anything for the rest of the day.
 I walked out of exams halfway through because I couldn't read all the words.
 And at Christmas I had zero intention of going back to school.
-I was out for the count.
+I was done.